 Late Arrivals and Early Departures

 We know that travel schedules can often be complicated, but we hope that won't prevent you from attending camp.
 We can arrange for late arrivals and early departures if needed.
 Please note that we cannot offer pro-rated camp tuition or housing based on a late arrival or early departure.
+You will be able to tell us the details of your late arrival or early departure on the Housing and Dining Form which is part of the camp forms packets you will have access to after you are registered.

 Arriving Late To Camp